-Of course the answer depends heavily on the various parameters !!
-As in the theory of superconductivity, a special role will be played by the following critical points of the functional, i.e. the pairs where ${\color{red} n}$ should minimize the second part :
+As in the theory of superconductivity, a special role will be played by the following critical points of the functional, i.e. the pairs where n should minimize the second part :

-$$(0,\mathbf{n})$$ ,
+$$(0, \mathbf{n})$$ ,

-These special solutions are called "nematic phases" and one is naturally asking if they are minimizers of the functional.
+These special solutions are called "nematic phases" and one is naturally asking if they are minimizers or local minimizers of the functional.